PHYSICAL THERAPY FOR ADHESIVE CAPSULITIS

 - Shoulder pain that disrupts sleep

-Frozen shoulder is often treated using physical therapy exercises that help improve shoulder mobility and reduce pain.
-At Exchange Physical Therapy Group, we offer a variety of options for frozen shoulder treatment.
-Our team of physical therapists in Jersey City and Weehawken utilize a one-on-one approach to diagnosing, treating, and preventing recurrence of adhesive capsulitis.
+Frozen shoulder is often treated using manual treatment and exercises that help improve shoulder mobility and reduce pain.
+We offer a variety of options for frozen shoulder treatment.
+Our teams will utilize a one-on-one approach to diagnosing, treating, and preventing recurrence of adhesive capsulitis.

-If you are suffering from frozen shoulder, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from frozen shoulder, visit one of our four convenient locations in throughout Hudson County.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.